-- 1. Filing and extensions for filing of annual audited financial reports and related information - A. All LSLPNs shall have an annual audit by an independent certified public accountant and shall

-- B. Extensions of the filing date may be granted by the commissioner for thirty (30) day periods, upon a showing by the LSLPN and its independent certified public accountant of the reasons for requesting such extension and upon determination by the commissioner of good cause for an extension.
+- 1. Filing and extensions for filing of annual audited financial reports and related information - A. All LSLPNs shall have an annual audit by an independent certified public accountant and shall file the audited financial report with the commissioner no later than one hundred fifty (150) days following the LSLPN's fiscal year end. - B. Extensions of the filing date may be granted by the commissioner for thirty (30) day periods, upon a showing by the LSLPN and its independent certified public accountant of the reasons for requesting such extension and upon determination by the commissioner of good cause for an extension.
 The request for extension must be submitted in writing not less than ten (10) days prior to the due date in sufficient detail to permit the commissioner to make an informed decision with respect to the requested extension.
 "Press of business" or similar reasons shall not be grounds for an extension. - 2.
 Contents of annual audited financial report